pau87x/pau87x.github.io/about.md

 ## I'm Paulina Elizalde 👩🏽‍

-I work as a Software Developer, I like to program on the backend side, I still like to fight a bit with the frontend mainly with javascript, I enjoy more working with data.
+I work as a Software Developer, I enjoy program as a fullstack developer, I work more as a backend developer,
+I still like to fight a bit with the frontend mainly with javascript, I enjoy more working with data.
 I have been working as a dev for 10 years after I studied Computer systems engineering.